-As you struggle investing for retirement have you ever considered how much money you lose through costs?
+As you struggle with your investing for retirement have you ever considered how much money you lose through costs?

 A simple calculation shows that over a 40 year period the average costs of advisors, asset managers and investment specialists will crush the "real return" on your retirement savings by about 75%.

-The "real return" being the actual amount that you get after taking away the effect of inflation.
+Understanding that the "real return" is the actual amount that you get after taking away the effect of inflation.

-This is based on the average.
+This is the average.
 So in many cases the real gains may be completely wiped out by the costs.
 So after saving for 40 years you have gained nothing!

 A number of studies have calculated that the average administration costs of a retirement fund are about 3% of the fund's asset value every year.